jakob-david/Athena_Chess/README.md

 The chess game can do all moves except:
 1. Castling
 2. en passant
 3. pawn promotion to something other than a queen

+   It also has a move preview and a window tracking all moves.

 ### Basic information about the AI.
 The AI calculates four parameters to decide which move to take: